fixer-coder/fixer-coder/README.md

   -  ArgoCd
   -  Agile Methodologies

-- 📫 How to reach me dejiosagie@yahoo.com
+- 📫 How to reach me :
+  - Email: dejiosagie@yahoo.com

 <!---
 fixer-coder/fixer-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.